What is computer vision and what can it do?

-Machine learning relies on structured training data.
+Many machine learning algorithms rely on clean structured training data.
 The training data is “labeled” with its expected output from the machine learning engine.
 The training consists of tweaking the machine’s parameters until receiving the expected output.
 Actual data should then supply trusted output.
-One of the key differences between machine learning and deep learning is, machine learning training data is pre-labeled by human interaction.
-Deep learning does not require this step.
+One of the key differences between traditional supervised machine learning and deep learning is that traditional supervised machine learning training data requires feature engineering.
+Deep learning however, often does not require this step.

-Deep learning can consume unstructured training data, necessitating a new method of learning.
+Deep learning can consume unstructured training data, facilitating a new method of learning.

 Enter the neural network.
 A neural network is loosely based on neuron structures in the human brain.
 These deep learning networks are called artificial neural networks (ANN).
-Deep learning training does not require pre-labeled training data.
-The ANN scans the training data for patterns that may be understood by humans, such as color, or not apparent to humans.
+Deep learning training does not always require pre-labeled training data.
+The ANN can scan the training data for patterns that may be understood by humans, such as color, or not apparent to humans.
 The latter are called latent features.

 ANNs resemble but are not identical to, the human brain functions.
 The set of inputs sets off a chain reaction of neurons in the hidden layers that cause outputs to be selected.
 By changing weights and biases within the hidden layer, the ANN is “trained” to output the correct answer by matching numerous latent features.
-The mechanics of training is beyond the scope of this blog, so I will provide a link to an independent article with all the gory details.
-Adequately trained, the ANN can correctly output the proper response to inputs not previously seen.
+The mechanics of training is beyond the scope of this blog post, so I will provide a link to an independent article with all the fine-grain details.
+When adequately trained, an ANN can correctly output the proper response to inputs not previously seen.